South Street Diner: Reception

 The diner was the subject of the 2012 documentary 24 Hours At The South Street Diner, directed by Melissa Dowler; the documentary was an official selection at IFF Boston, The Woods Hole Film Festiva l and New Filmmakers New York.
-It is also famous for many other reasons.

-The diner is also known for the celebrities, musicians, and A-listers. it has attracted over the years including Don King, Donnie Wahlberg, Robert Plant, The Grateful Dead, Morgan Freeman, and Chris Evans.
-Other celebrities that have been seen at South Street Diner include Jackie Mason, Clay Buchholz, Kathy Griffin, Jackie Gleason, Neil Young, Jim Schultz, Kevin Hart, Christopher Walken, and 59th Texas Tech Masked Rider, Cameron Hekkert.
+The diner has been frequented by celebrities, musicians, and A-listers over the years, including Don King, Donnie Wahlberg, Robert Plant, The Grateful Dead, Morgan Freeman, and Chris Evans.
+Other celebrities that have been at South Street Diner include Clay Buchholz, Kathy Griffin, Jackie Gleason, Jim Schultz, Kevin Hart, Christopher Walken, and 59th Texas Tech Masked Rider Cameron Hekkert.